szaaaaaa/ResearchAgent/README.md

                                 └─────────────────┘
 ```

 Each node is wrapped by `instrument_node`, which emits structured events to `events.log` and enforces the global `BudgetGuard` (token, API call, and wall-time limits).
+When checkpointing is enabled, state is automatically snapshotted after every node.

 ### Layer Breakdown